Best mountain bike shoes 2023 - top-rated flat and clipless kicks

 £140

 Out the box, the clean look and smooth material give a modern aesthetic, though the all-black colour is a bit basic and functional.
-Secured with a velcro strap and a Boa L6 tensioner, the ME5s are super easy to put on and take off, with easily-adjusted comfort and fit.
+Secured with a velcro strap and a Boa L6 tensioner, the ME5s are super easy to put on and take off, with easily-adjustable comfort and fit.

 Riding in the ME5 is a good experience, with the shape being pretty standard and the fit feeling stable and secure in all riding conditions.
 Walking in the ME5s is comfortable, and Shimano uses its own rubber compound that works as well on wet rock as anything we've used.
 The cleats are recessed enough to allow the sole to do its work, yet clipping in remains a doddle.
 The low-profile sole on the ME5 is not one for deep, slippery mud, but works well on firmer ground.
 They never feel heavy either, whether you're pedalling or walking.